gitsuv/Coursera/README.md

 # Coursera Assignments
 This repository is aimed to help Coursera learners who have difficulties in their learning process.
-The quiz and programming homework is belong to coursera.Please **Do Not** use them for any other purposes.
+The quiz and programming homework belongs to coursera.Please **Do Not** use them for any other purposes.
-Please feel free to contact me if you have any problem,my email is wcshen1994@163.com.
+Please feel free to contact me should you have any questions, my email is wcshen1994@163.com.

 * [Bayesian Statistics From Concept to Data Analysis](./Bayesian_Statistics_From_Concept_to_Data_Analysis_UC_Santa_Cruz)